Wagner-HiveChain/HiveChain/README.md

 ### 100% Public Financials
 HiveChain operates under an **open-book policy**, documenting:
-- **Revenue Streams**: Donations, sponsorships, or pro-tier subscriptions.
+- **Revenue Streams:** Donations, sponsorships, or pro-tier subscriptions.
-- **Expenses**: Infrastructure, development grants, marketing, and more.
+- **Expenses:** Infrastructure, development grants, marketing, and more.
-- **Disbursements**: Direct allocations to community contributors.
+- **Disbursements:** Direct allocations to community contributors.

 ### Governance Disclosures
-- **No Hidden Salaries**: Any compensations or stipends are openly disclosed.
+- **No Hidden Salaries:** All compensations and stipends are openly disclosed.
-- **Community Oversight**: The HiveChain community proposes and votes on governance, ensuring decisions are aligned with collective goals.
+- **Community Oversight:** Governance decisions are made transparently, ensuring alignment with collective goals.

 ---